-Following IKEA’s own quirky system of cataloguing, this means garden furniture items are all named after Swedish islands, such as Äpplarö or Tärnö, whilst curtains all have womens’ names such as Lill or Lenda.
+Following IKEA’s own quirky system of cataloging, this means garden furniture items are all named after Swedish islands, such as Äpplarö or Tärnö, while curtains all have women’s names such as Lill or Lenda.
 Overall, IKEA uses a tone of voice that shows the brand is creative and imaginative but also delivers great value.

 Womenswear and accessories brand & Other Stories, also Swedish in origin, doesn’t boast its heritage quite so strongly.
 However, it’s got a breezy and accessible approach that emphasizes low prices and creativity.
 The brand’s also realistic about the way people live – something that it shares with IKEA.
 Just as IKEA recognizes people have less space at home than they would ideally like, & Other Stories acknowledges that their beauty products may get stored in less than ideal places such as on radiators.

-What the two brands communicate is a fuss-free, low priced creative approach that a UK audience is coming to recognize as Scandinavian.
+What the two brands communicate is a fuss-free, low-priced creative approach that a US audience is coming to recognize as Scandinavian.

 This Swedish personality is imbibed into the tone of voice to communicate exactly what the brands stand for.
 In both cases, this has translated well across borders.